LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 Tagless counters are the simplest example of a counter, created like this; `meterRegistry.counter("counter")`, see, no tags.
 Tagged counters contain one tag, created like this; `meterRegistry.counter("counter", "tag_key", "tag_value")`.
 The reason the tagged benchmarks are many orders of magnitude slower than the untagged is because in order to randomly test counters with many different tags, I had to run the benchmark in a loop.
-So each tagged benchmark is really testing 1,000,000 iterations, while the untagged benchmark only increments one counter.
+So each tagged benchmark is really testing 1,000,000 iterations, while the untagged benchmarks only increment one counter.

 | Benchmark (1 thread)                                   | Mode | Cnt |         Score |          Error | Units |
 |--------------------------------------------------------|------|-----|--------------:|---------------:|-------|